ericmutton/server-updater/README.md

 # server-updater
 A Minecraft server updater made with Java.
-Reads `logs/latest.log` file to find server version then checks for newer versions.
+Reads `server.jar` or `logs/latest.log` file to find server version then checks for newer versions.
 Can optionally check, download, and then update the vanilla Minecraft server Jar executable.

 ## Getting Started